mzabsky/webdrafter/collation.md

     Divination
     ===========

 When packs of a set using custom collation are requested, they will be randomly drawn from the packs specified in the file.
 Sets using regular built-in collation and those using pre-collated packs can be used together in a single event (chaos draft doesn't work though, the default collation algorithm will be used there).
+It is fine if the packs file contains fewer packs than are require to run the event (the event will contain repeated packs in such case).